 As you head towards a divorce it’s important to be prepared.
 This involves both emotional preparation for the long road ahead and finding a talented family lawyer that suits your personality.

 Another important thing to gather and prepare are all the relevant documents you will need.
 Having an incomplete list may leave your legal advisor in the dark when it comes to important matters such as property settlement or child support.
 Here is what I call a “starter list” of the minimum documents you should collect before talking to an attorney or filing yourself.

 Prenuptial agreements: These are legal contracts you may have signed before the marriage.
 They can governs everything from property division, spousal support after the marriage or child custody matters.

 Pension statements: You should collect these retirement documents for both yourself AND your spouse.
 Generally, spouses can claim a portion of their partners retirement income if funds were used during the marriage to contribute to these types of plans.

 Proof of current income: This includes all W2s, 1099s, and other documents listed below such as bank statements and tax returns.
-Basically, if you list is on your taxes as “income” then collect the documents that support those numbers, including home businesses.
+Basically, if you and your tax lawyers list is on your taxes as “income” then collect the documents that support those numbers, including home businesses.

 Proof of spouse’s current income: This includes W2s, 1099s, income from side businesses, repayments of debts (including interests), gifts, etc. Examine the last few years of tax returns to give you an idea of what types of income are reported and then find the documents that support those claims.